 Red: High capacity magazines (high capacity mags hold 10+ rounds)

 Blue: High capacity magazines.
-Buyer must meet blue label requirements to be eligible (see https://us.glock.com/en/buy/blue-label-program).
+The buyer must meet blue label requirements to be eligible (see https://us.glock.com/en/buy/blue-label-program).
 Can also be govt/mil contract guns.

 Orange: Factory rebuilt guns.
 Can be sold to anyone, and are not required to meet MAP pricing